ZeraphisStudios/DisbandRP/Asset-Guidelines/README.md

 * Implement
 * Maintain

-the submitted Asset across any server, platform, or service owned, operated, or affiliated with Disband RP.
+the submitted Asset across any server, platform, or service owned, operated, or affiliated with Midnight Grind Roleplay.

 This license remains valid after approval and implementation of the Asset.